Passer au contenu

 Definition

-Channel capacity is the total amount of Bitcoin committed to a Lightning payment channel between two nodes.
-It is fixed at the moment the funding transaction confirms and can only change afterward through closing the channel or, more recently, through splicing.
-Capacity determines the maximum size of any single payment that channel can carry.
+Channel capacity is the total amount of bitcoin committed to a Lightning payment channel between two nodes.
+It is fixed at the moment the channel's funding transaction confirms on-chain and can only change afterward by closing the channel or, more recently, by splicing funds in or out.
+Capacity sets the hard ceiling on the size of any single payment that channel can carry: a 5,000,000-satoshi channel can never forward a 6,000,000-satoshi payment, no matter how the balance is arranged.

 Outbound versus inbound

 Capacity splits into two directional components.
-Outbound capacity is the Bitcoin on your side of the channel, representing what you can send.
-Inbound capacity is the Bitcoin on your peer's side, representing what you can receive.
-The sum of inbound and outbound always equals the total channel capacity, and every payment shifts the balance between the two without changing the total.
+Outbound capacity is the bitcoin sitting on your side of the channel — what you can send.
+Inbound capacity is the bitcoin on your peer's side — what you can receive.
+The two always sum to the total channel capacity, and every payment that crosses the channel shifts balance from one side to the other without changing the total.
+Think of it as beads on an abacus wire: the wire's length is fixed at funding time, and payments just slide beads back and forth.

 In Simple Terms

-Channel capacity is the total amount of Bitcoin committed to a Lightning payment channel between two nodes.
-It is fixed at the moment the funding…
+Channel capacity is the total amount of bitcoin committed to a Lightning payment channel between two nodes.
+It is fixed at the moment the channel’s…

 Explore the Full Glossary